qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

    Your window decorations (title bar, etc.) may appear different depending on your operating system and window manager.

-The QGIS GUI is divided into six areas:
+The QGIS GUI is divided into five areas:

 +--------------+-----------------+
 |1.
 Menu Bar   | 4.
 Map View     |